vishaluchil/Paint-Splat/README.md

 # Paint-Splat
 An online multiplayer game where you hit a paintball splash on a moving canvas using your joystick and crosshair to achieve the highest score among all the players.
-This project was made using Unity Game Engine.
+This project was made using Unity Game Engine and proton framework for multiplayer implementation.

 # Screenshots
 ### Main Screen